26JATIN/26JATIN/README.md

 # important note!
 ### How to run this bash script?

-1.copy Text_Extractor.sh in your home directory. \
-2.open terminal and type ./Text-Extractor.sh. \
+1.open terminal and type ./Text-Extractor.sh. \

-3.Select area you want to capture text from. \
+2.Select area you want to capture text from. \

-4.Now assign a shortcut key ctrl+t and assign command ./Take-Screenshot.sh, so that everytime when you press ctrl+t this script executes.
+3.Now assign a shortcut key ctrl+t and assign command ./Take-Screenshot.sh, so that everytime when you press ctrl+t this script executes.